 - Inflation is the top money worry that has grown over the past year.
 More than half (57 percent) of those whose mental health is negatively impacted by money concerns said this issue has worsened over the past year.

-1. Prioritize what you can control
+1. Prioritize what you can control on discretionary spending

 2. Find ways to earn more money